Housing in remote Aboriginal communities

 Housing is provided in some remote Aboriginal communities.
 These properties are only available to people who have cultural or family ties to that community.

-Some houses in Aboriginal communities are managed by the local community while others are managed by Housing SA.
+Most houses in Aboriginal communities are managed by Housing SA, others are managed by the local community.

-Existing houses in the community are being brought to a safe and habitable standard and new houses are being built in some locations.
+Existing houses in communities are being brought to a safe and habitable standard and in some locations new houses have been built.

 Moving back to your community